 Air freight rates

-Packing for air freight
+Packing options for air freight

 Freight transit times

-Packing for freight transport
+Packing for road freight

-Relocation to Luxembourg with shipping companies
+Relocation to Luxembourg with sea freight

 Packing for shipping freight

-Using a relocation company: International movers
+Using a relocation company: international movers

 DIY versus using a relocation company